 - Discussion with students and parent contact about curriculum and life skills needs.
-Post 16 destination [preference made formally in annual review meeting. - Selection of vocational courses run at Ripplevale school through student and parent selection and school perception of needs. - Independent Advice and guidance (CXK) Given to students from KS3 upwards. - Transition for year 11 includes a two week period in July where students can experience the selection of vocational courses and become familiar with the provisions environment and staff. - Transition to college includes tours for all post 16 students at regular intervals throughout the year, Once students have identified courses or areas of interest then curriculum meetings and taster days are arranged and supported by school staff. - Further meetings are arranged with college liaisons to discuss support needs. - Attendance in 6th form is by invitation and is not guaranteed for all pupils, some of whom may not require the additional levels of support offered.
+6th Form destination preference made formally in the annual review meeting. - Selection of academic and vocational courses run at Ripplevale School through student and parent selection and School perception of needs, and reference to previous achievement. - Independent advice and careers guidance (CXK) given to students from KS3 upwards. - Transition for year 11 includes a two-week period in July where students can experience the selection of academic and vocational courses and become familiar with the provision's environment and staff. - Transition to college includes tours for all 6th Form students at regular intervals throughout the year.
+Once students have identified courses or areas of interest, curriculum meetings and taster days are arranged and supported by School staff. - Further meetings are arranged with college liaisons to discuss support needs. - Attendance in 6th Form is by invitation and is not guaranteed for all pupils, some of whom may not require the additional levels of support offered.